-Understanding of the theories, concepts and skills required to assess population health.
+Understand the theories, concepts and skills required to assess population health.

-Familiarity with methodologies used to examine factors associated with the development and prevention of disease.
+Understand the methodologies used to examine factors associated with the development and prevention of disease.

-Development of the basic tools necessary for analysis of data applicable to public health outcomes.
+Apply the basic tools necessary for analysis of data applicable to public health outcomes.

 (prerequisites in parentheses)

 |A. Foundational Mathematics Courses:|